 • Shared HD Care course

-The Shared HD Care course, established in 2011, is an RCN-accredited CPD qualification for haemodialysis unit teams.
+The Shared HD Care course, established in 2011, is an RCN-accredited course for haemodialysis unit teams.

 • Resources